barryclark/jekyll-now/_posts/2024-02-14-Connections-Between-the-Delta-Method-OLS-and-CUPED-Illustrated.md

 # CUPED when the randomization units are not equal to the analysis unit

-This situation occurs for session or page level metrics like the click through rate $\left ( \frac{clicks}{sessions} \right )$ when typically the A/B split occurs on users (i.e., you hash the user ID, the treatment is sticky by user, etc.) yet the metric does not contain users at all.
+This situation occurs for session or page level metrics like the click through rate $$\left ( \frac{clicks}{sessions} \right )$$ when typically the A/B split occurs on users (i.e., you hash the user ID, the treatment is sticky by user, etc.) yet the metric does not contain users at all.
 As seen in the first example, this is a common situation to use the delta method.
 However, it's unclear at first glance how to do this with CUPED.
 In the paper by Deng et al., Appendix B sketches how to combine the delta method with CUPED.

 However, it is complicated, and it could be confusing to implement.
-In this case, you don't apply the delta method like in the typical $t$-test, but rather Deng et al. applies the delta method (i.e., Taylor's theorem) to linearize the terms in the variance and covariance and then passes $n\to\infty$ to get an approximation.
+In this case, you don't apply the delta method like in the typical $$t$$-test, but rather Deng et al. applies the delta method (i.e., Taylor's theorem) to linearize the terms in the variance and covariance and then passes $$n\to\infty$$ to get an approximation.
 This is the same process as deriving the normal delta method, but this time they use it to get a formula in terms of several user level metrics.
 So, at the end of the day, you don't calculate the traditional delta method at all for the variances, but rather you use their new formula given in Appendix B which I have recreated below.

-# $\theta$ calculation
+# $$\theta$$ calculation

 ```python